 Pros and cons of supplemental nursing systems

-- Baby gets more practice at breastfeeding properly, if he doesn’t feed correctly, milk won’t come up the tube.
+- Baby gets more practice at breastfeeding properly.
+If baby doesn’t feed correctly, milk won’t come up the tube

-- There is no chance baby will start to prefer a bottle instead or stop breastfeeding correctly (nipple confusion).
+- Helps avoid bottle preference or nipple confusion.
+There is less chance that a baby will start to prefer a bottle instead of the breast or stop breastfeeding correctly due to nipple confusion with a bottle teat.

-- Eliminates a baby’s frustration with slow flow from the breast when milk supply is very low.
+- Increases the flow of milk.
+Supplementing at the breast eliminates a baby’s frustration with slow flow when milk supply is very low.

 - Baby associates feeling full with the breast and this reinforces his desire to breastfeed.

-- It can be very fiddly to use until you get the hang of it.
+- It can be difficult and fiddly to use until you get the hang of it, particularly when away from home.
+An IBCLC lactation consultant can help you get started.

 - It is difficult to clean the little tubes thoroughly.